 - Restaurants and café precinct on the ground floor

-- A ballroom High-end commercial office and meeting space
+- High-end commercial office and meeting space

 Managing Director, Nick Georgalis was pleased to see the project progress.

 “This hotel will define the city centre, transforming Bunda Street into a modern and inviting destination which people from outside of Canberra are excited to visit,” he said.

 “Geocon has embarked on a journey to bring a series of five-star hotels to Canberra.

 “We began that journey last year with Midnight, a Marriott Autograph Collection Hotel in the heart of Braddon.
 This new approval allows us to move onto the next piece in our plans, the Canberra City Luxury Hotel at Garema Place.

 “These two hotels will complement our future hotel plans – West Block in the Parliamentary Triangle, which will set a new benchmark for luxury accommodation in Canberra as well as our fourth luxury hotel in the Kingston Arts Precinct, a project we have partnered with the ACT Government to deliver.”